 The following 10 New Jersey sportsbooks are already taking bets 100% legally:

-All these sportsbooks are affiliated with the physical casino or racetrack in brackets and are based in New Jersey, ensuring a safe and secure betting experience for the public.
+All these betting sites are affiliated with the physical casino or racetrack in brackets and are based in New Jersey, ensuring a safe and secure betting experience for the public.

-To deter competition from illegal sportsbooks, any sportsbook that is opened without the necessary license risks being fined up to $25,000 for an individual, and $100,000 for a business or partnership.
+To deter competition from illegal betting sites, any sportsbook that is opened without the necessary license risks being fined up to $25,000 for an individual, and $100,000 for a business or partnership.